makersacademy/chitter-challenge/docs/review.md

 * http://imgur.com/
 * http://dropbox.com/

-## Read Over Your Pull Request Before Submitting
+## Unnecessary Components should be Removed

 Always leave a space to check over your pull request before submission.
 Please try to check for simple issues like:

+* dead code in comments
+* unnecessary files
 * indentation
-* dead code in comments
-* unecessary files

 For example if you've been using the [launchy gem](https://github.com/copiousfreetime/launchy) to `save_and_open_page` then you'll have a load of `capybara-<TIMESTAMP>.html` files in your root directory that you don't want committed to git.
 Try updating `.gitignore` like so: